Fr. Daniel Hanley

 Peter has been married for 32 years and has 10 children.
 He is an avid outdoorsman who enjoys hunting and falconry.

-• Module 2: The Way of Conversion
+• Module 7: The Way of God the Father

 Fr.
 Sam Morehead